ToxPuro/astaroth/acc-runtime/README.md

     unary_expr  = -ux         // is equivalent to -value(ux)
     binary_expr = -ux*2.0*uz  // is equivalent to -value(ux)*2.0*value(uz)
     exp_val     = exp(uz)     // is equivalent to exp(value(uz))
+    arr[vertexIdx.x-NGHOST] = 1.0 //You can directly write to gmem arrays using assignment syntax.
+                                  //If there are writes from multiple threads to the same index (as in the example above)
+                                  //if the writes have the same values the array will end up with the correct value otherwise
+                                  //the resulting value can be arbitrarily one of the unique values written.
 }
 ```